LG 27GL83A-B 27" UltraGear QHD IPS Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-LG 27GL83A-B 27" UltraGear QHD IPS Monitor excels if you value ideal 27-inch qhd sweet spot delivers sharper text and details than 1080p.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+LG 27GL83A-B 27" UltraGear QHD IPS Monitor is the better choice if you prioritize ideal 27-inch qhd sweet spot delivers sharper text and details than 1080p.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.5★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure